 The other varieties all have their functions too.
 Wild thyme has a coarser flavour but a great aroma and comes into its own as a ground cover.
-I sowed wild thyme seeds direct in the patch in Winter, then let the seedlings do their own thing.
+I sowed the seeds direct into the patch in Winter, then let the seedlings do their own thing.
 Each seedling has different leaf colours and forms, although they all are low to the ground, so they make a thick but varied cover.
 They shine in early Summer with little clusters of pink or white flowers.

-Wild thyme is the one for growing under a clothes line.
+Wild thyme is a good one for growing as a bed under a clothes line.
 It’s much more interesting than grass, doesn’t need mowing, and has the bonus of aroma.
 Also, like drying clothes, it prefers full sun and hot dry conditions.
 I don’t walk on mine, although it can stand the odd footstep.
 I have a couple of pavers so that I can step in under the line when I need.

-Next to the wild thyme I have some lemon thyme.
-I have heard people say that they prefer lemon thyme over the standard one, and it does have a beautiful aroma, but wouldn’t really substitute for the classic variety.
+I also have some lemon thyme planted in the same bed.
+I have heard people say that they prefer it over the standard herb, and it does have a beautiful aroma, but wouldn’t really substitute for the classic variety.
 I like it in risottos, added near the end, so that you get the occasional spoonful with a burst of lemon.
 The growth form is also quite different, with bright green leaves and a more lush and low habit.

-I also have a variegated lemon thyme which I put in for even more foliage contrast.
+There is also a variegated lemon thyme which I put in for even more foliage contrast.
 The white leaf margins are just that bit eye catching.

 So I’m loving my thyme lawn.
-My next move will be to take cuttings from the culinary thyme and move them out to the main herb garden.
-I have a mass of new wild thyme seedlings in trays, so I will pull out the parsley too, which is also in the wrong spot there, and plant the whole area out to thyme lawn.
+My next move will be to take cuttings from the culinary variety and move them out to the main herb garden.
+I have a mass of new wild thyme seedlings in trays, as it germinates quite well, so I will pull out the parsley too, which is also in the wrong spot there, and plant the whole area out to thyme lawn.
 A couple of years from now it should look great.